 Social Security wage base

 After an employee earns above the annual wage base, do not withhold money for Social Security taxes.
-And, you don’t contribute anything else.
+And, don’t contribute anything else.

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of 05/07/2015.This is not intended as legal advice; for more information, please click here.